sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

                   Ex1. {'fan':{'0':'0', '2':'1'}, 'sfp':{'11':'0'}}
                        indicates that fan 0 has been removed, fan 2 has been inserted and sfp 11 has been removed.
-                  Ex2. {'sfp':{'11':'65537'}, 'sfp_error':{'11':'vendor specific error'}}
+                  Ex2. {'sfp':{'11':'65537'}, 'sfp_error':{'11':<vendor specific error>}}
-                      indicates SFP 11 has been inserted with a vendor specific error represented by bit 17.
+                      indicates SFP 11 has been inserted with a vendor specific error represented by bit 16.

 ##### 1.3.2.3 Xcvrd wrapper for calling transceiver change event API #####